In the Hastings Museum Planetarium you’ll experience a sunset – and sunrise – with a terrific show in between!

 This show follows the creation of NASA’s Interstellar Boundary Explorer (IBEX) and gives audiences an in-depth look at the mission.

 DARK – Grades 9-12 (20 minutes)

 Explore the nature of Dark Matter, the missing 80% of the mass of the Universe.
 Finding answers will help us understand why the Universe is as it is, where it came from, and how it has evolved over billions of years.

 Solar Observing – Grades 4-12 (approximately 20 minutes)

-Participants safely view our nearest star, the Sun, in three different ways: with the unaided eye, through a telescope equipped with a white-light solar filter (revealing sunspots, if any, on the disk), then finally through a hydrogen-alpha filter, allowing us to see the spectacular prominences along the Sun’s limb.
-(The outside temperature must be at least 30° F for the h-alpha filter to operate properly).
-This activity is recommended for groups of 20 people or less.
+Participants safely view the Sun in three different ways: with the unaided eye, through a telescope equipped with a white-light solar filter, and a hydrogen-alpha filter.
+The outside temperature must be at least 30° F. This activity is recommended for groups of 20 people or less.

 The Sky Tonight in Full Dome is a seasonal sky show discussing the highlights of the current season: Fall, Winter, Spring, or Summer.
 It discusses the issue of light pollution and how it affects our view of the night sky.
 It is offered in two formats: the full show and mini show.
 The full show averages 14 minutes and the mini show averages 7 minutes.